 How to Destroy Payroll Documents

-The most important thing to remember when destroying files after their retention date has passed, is that they must be destroyed securely.
-You can shred them in your office, or if the volume is large, you may want to use a company that picks up and shreds business documents at your location or off site, like Iron Mountain.
+The most important thing to remember when destroying files after their retention date is that you should destroy all files securely.
+You can shred files in your office, or if the volume is large, you may want to use a company that picks up and shreds business documents at your location or off-site.

 Keep a Log of What You’ve Destroyed

-You’ll need to follow DOL rules as well as state and other federal agency requirements when retaining documents.
-Keep payroll documents as long as needed, but no longer — to protect confidential information from being released.
-And once the ‘destroy after’ date has passed, be sure to shred them to prevent unwanted access to confidential information.
+You’ll need to follow the DOL’s rules as well as state and other federal agency requirements when retaining documents.
+Keep payroll documents as long as needed but no longer than reasonable to prevent confidential information from being released.
+Once the “destroy after” date has passed, be sure to shred or incinerate all documents to prevent unwanted access to confidential information.